Private Instruction | return to top

 - By enrolling yourself or your child as a student of the Cherry Valley Music Studio, you agree to abide by the terms of this Studio Policy

-- Group lessons cannot be rescheduled and are not available for a refund.
+- Group lessons, when offered, cannot be rescheduled and are not available for a refund.

 - In addition, you agree to have read and abide by the terms of our Disclaimer.